InfiniteBoost: building infinite ensembles with gradient descent: Conclusion

 \section{Conclusion}

-InfiniteBoost is a new hybrid algorithm.
-From one side, it is random forest with trees in the ensemble incorporating the mistakes done by other trees.
-From another side, it is a modification of gradient boosting, which has no shrinkage hyperparameter to tune and does not over-fit with increasing the number of boosting iterations.
+We proposed a new hybrid algorithm called InfiniteBoost with the aim of combining positive elements of two algorithms.
 Empirically InfiniteBoost shows the quality not worse than random forests and asymptotically (with increasing the number of trees) not worse than gradient boosting trained with different shrinkage values.
-This could save the time spent on shrinkage tuning for gradient boosting in applications.
-Also, experiments demonstrate that learning curve on the unseen data for InfiniteBoost tends to the constant starting from some iteration of boosting (favorable property of random forests). \clearpagebiblio
+This could save the time spent on shrinkage/size of ensemble tuning for gradient boosting in applications.
+Also, experiments demonstrate that learning curve on the unseen data for InfiniteBoost tends to the constant starting from some iteration of boosting, a favorable property of random forests, which we theoretically proved for InfiniteBoost.